“Joe Veleno is not comfortable on the wing” - Dose.ca

 Offensively, his production is non-existent.
 In nine games, he has no points, seven shots and a minus-3 record.

-As Pierre McGuire says on The Sick Podcast, Veleno doesn't seem comfortable playing on the wing right now, and it shows in his overall game.
+As Pierre McGuire says in The Sick Podcast, Veleno doesn't seem comfortable playing on the wing right now, and it shows in his overall game.

 Martin St-Louis' strategy of having two centers playing on different sides of the fourth line is understandable, but yesterday Veleno was one-for-four (25%), so nothing convincing for him.